How does the ear maintain its spectacular performance despite age, trauma and environmental challenge?

 Current scientific work includes:

-- LePage MoH2017 A role for the otoliths in the mechanics of cochlear homeostasis? submitted May 1st, 2017 for, and presented at the Mechanics of Hearing Workshop, Brock University, Ontario, Canada 18-24 June 2017.
+- LePage MoH2017 A role for the otoliths in the mechanics of cochlear homeostasis?
+This was presented at the Mechanics of Hearing Workshop, Brock University, Ontario, Canada 18-24 June 2017.
+It is recently available in book form in AIP Conference Proceedings of the 13th Mechanics of hearing workshop: “To the ear and back again — advances in auditory biophysics” edited by Drs.
+Christopher Bergevin and Sunil Puria [ISBN 978-0-7354-1670-3 2018].
 [Summary: For most of the history of hearing science, the cochlea and the vestibular apparatus have been regarded as essentially separate systems in the one bony capsule.
 By using a computational model this article illustrates the possibility of considerable functional overlap.
 As such it seems a good example of exaptation in which a new function has evolved by using morphology and/or mechanisms already established].

 - Videos of the Lagena model to be presented at Mechanics of Hearing Workshop, Brock University, Ontario, Canada, 19-26 June 2017.
 The vestibular apparatus is strongly associated with sensation of balance, rotation and acceleration.
 The shear sensitivity of the inertial otoliths is thought responsible specifically for sensing translational movement.
 The video demonstrations below show that the otoliths likely have two modes, the second being sensitivity to ambient pressure.
 We are not normally aware of this form of stimulus except when the newly-proposed inner-ear mechanism (below) fails.
 This mechanism compensates for normal variations of static ambient pressure.
 The symptoms of failure are likely vestibular disturbance.